 - Goggles are permitted but not required.

 - Children who are not toilet trained need to be wearing a swim diaper to prevent any solid matter from entering the pool.
-Please inform the instructor immediately if your child does have an accident in the pool.

 - Children who are cold in the water may wear a thermal bathing suit or tightly-fitted undershirt to help stay warm.